 Don’t Stick to the Beaten Track

 The amount of beautiful spots in Ireland is downright unfair!
 This is a country overflowing with wondrous sites.
-And whilst you’ll no doubt want to hit some of the hot spots like the Cliffs of Moher and Skellig Michael (and we have 3 good reasons for you to visit Skellig Michael!), there are plenty of stunning and underrated places we would urge you to visit too.
+And whilst you’ll no doubt want to hit some of the hot spots like the Cliffs of Moher and Skellig Michael, there are plenty of stunning and underrated places we would urge you to visit too.
 Luckily, Overland Ireland makes straying off the beaten track incredibly easy!
 Alongside our range of small group tours, we offer tailor-made tours of Ireland that will make your holiday unique.
-So when you visit Ireland, don’t stick to the well known paths – explore as much of the country as you can!
+So when you visit Ireland, don’t stick to the well-known paths – explore as much of the country as you can!

 Planning on visiting Ireland soon?
 Get our free guides!
 We answer your Ireland Travel FAQs + offer local tips for visiting Dublin.